Saturday, 26 May 2012

 Oh happy day

-From Broadford, we went through Torrin and passed below the inviting hulk of Bla Bheinn and then down the Strathaird peninsula to Elgol.
+From Broadford, we went through Torrin, passing below the inviting hulk of Bla Bheinn and then down the Strathaird peninsula to Elgol.
 We arrived in the early afternoon and after buying some home-made lobster rolls at the village shop we embarked on the Bella Jane for the half-hour crossing over Loch Scavaig to Loch na Cuilce, an inlet heaving with common seals that is just a ten-minute walk from Loch Coruisk.
 In the other direction, Rum and Eigg were wavy blue lines above the flat translucent blue sea.

 No comments: